What Does It Mean to Mortgage a Property in Monopoly: Real Estate Strategy Unveiled

 When you mortgage a property in Monopoly, you will receive a specific amount of money based on the property’s value.
 Typically, the mortgage amount is half of the property’s purchase price.

-It is important to note that while mortgaging a property provides instant cash, you will have to repay the mortgage with interest if you wish to regain control of the property.
+It is essential to note that while mortgaging a property provides immediate cash, you will be required to repay the mortgage with interest if you wish to regain control of the property.
 The interest rate in Monopoly is usually set at 10%, meaning you’ll have to pay an additional 10% on top of the mortgage amount.

 Benefits and Drawbacks of Mortgaging